titaschanda/QIClib/README.md

      git clone https://github.com/titas99/QIC_lib.

-Make sure that you have [Armadillo](http://arma.sourceforge.net/) and [NLopt](http://ab-initio.mit.edu/wiki/index.php/NLopt) installed on your system.
+Make sure that you have [Armadillo](http://arma.sourceforge.net/) (version 5.2 or later) and [NLopt](http://ab-initio.mit.edu/wiki/index.php/NLopt) installed on your system.
 If you don't want to use [NLopt](http://ab-initio.mit.edu/wiki/index.php/NLopt) specific features (like Quantum Discord), comment out the following line in `include/QIC_lib.hpp`:

     #define QIC_LIB_NLOPT